-- Continuing Education (CE) is not required for initial license renewal for a therapist’s first year of practice.
+- Continuing Education (CE) is not required for license renewals of less than 3 years.

-- Of the required 18 hours, 2 hours must be in ethics and 1 hour must be in pain management.
+- Of the required 18 CE hours, 1 hour must be in ethics and 1 hour must be in pain management.

 - The 18 hours of CE must be completed during that 3-year renewal cycle.
-Your CE cannot be taken before you renew your massage license.
-If you take classes before that, they will not count towards CE.
+CE cannot be taken prior to renewal.
+Classes taken before that will not count towards CE.

 - Massage schools/programs approved by the State for entry level education are approved to offer CE classes.

-- CE providers can also be approved by the NCBTMB, FSTMB, or COMTA.
+- CE providers can also be approved by the NCBTMB, FSMTB, or COMTA.

 - CE hours cannot be carried from one renewal period to the next.
-If you complete 25 hours of CE in a 3-year cycle, you still must complete 18 hours for the next renewal.
+If you complete extra hours in a 3-year cycle, you still must complete 18 hours for the next renewal.

-- You will not submit CE proof when you send your license renewal.
-The State will conduct random audits of renewals.
-You will have no idea when or if the State will require your CE documentation.
-Always keep your CE certificates on hand for at least 4 years after renewal.
+- Do not submit CE proof with your license renewal.
+The State conducts random audits of renewals.
+Always keep your CE certificates for at least 4 years after renewal.